Expat Family Meetups in Fukuoka: Where to Find Community (2026)

 • Show up consistently: 3 events makes you a regular; 1 makes you a stranger

-• Mix Japanese + foreign social circles — don’t only stay in expat bubble
+• Mix Japanese + foreign social circles — don’t only stay in the expat bubble

 • Respect cultural differences: punctuality, gift-giving, formality vary widely